 When I saw the opportunity to volunteer for a great initiative like VFTP, it completely resonated with me.
 Sharing quality, local food not only reduces waste and helps those in need, but is also a wonderful way to get to know the people around you and educate each other on food security issues.

 Though Roxci has studied business, marketing, volunteer management, and project management she is very passionate about food security and community building.
 Roxci heard about the Fruit Tree Project in 2012 and immediately reached out to the team to find out how to volunteer and take part.
-The association between food insecurity and nutrition and health outcomes fascinates Roxci and she is constantly researching the topic to learn more and sharing with others.
+The association between food insecurity and nutrition and health outcomes fascinates Roxci and she is constantly researching the topic to learn more and sharing this knowledge with others.
+She believes the history of the world stands on the importance of community and is very passionate about the work done at the Vancouver Fruit Tree Project.

-In her spare time Roxci also volunteers with Kidstart and Project Manager Volunteers; and is an active member with the Green Party, fighting for our environmental rights and freedoms in BC.
+In her spare time Roxci also volunteers with Kidstart as a Child Mentor and is an active member with the Green Party, fighting for our environmental and civil rights and freedoms in British Columbia.
 She loves hiking and being outdoors as well as reading a good book whenever time allows.

 Maddie – Member at Large